glpi-project/doc/source/modules/tools/index.rst

 Tools module
 ============

-Tools module allows to manage projects, reminders, RSS feeds, knowledge base, reservations and to generate reports.
+The GLPI Tools module is used to manage projects, reminders, RSS feeds, knowledge base, reservations and to generate reports.

 .. toctree::
    :maxdepth: 1